Edie-Z/MovieRecomSys_KNNB-SVD/README.md

 ## Data Visualization

 ### Most Viewed Movies Visualization
-In this section, we visualize the most viewed movies.<br>
-By analyzing the viewing records in the dataset, we showcase user interest in different movies.
+By analyzing the viewing records in the dataset and visualizing the most viewed movies, we showcase user interest in different movies.

 ![Most Viewed Movies](Most_Viewed.png)
 ### Visualize the Distribution of Average Ratings per User